North Somerset Nature

 After the sixth form and 'O' Levels I qualified for my apprenticeship and travelled to Filton and Patchway, Bristol to Bristol Aeroplane Technical College and Bristol Siddeley Engines where I received my training.
 I made the round journey of 40 miles daily (pre M5 Motorway) in all weathers firstly using a second hand metallic blue Triumph Tigress scooter and later a brand new red Honda CB95 motorcycle.

-The first day of induction at Bristol to Bristol Aeroplane Technical College was spent collecting free issue text books, drawing instruments, signing the Official Secrets Act and being measured for the apprentices passport (green boiler suit) all of which were necessary and essential to engage in ones training.
+The first day of induction at Bristol to Bristol Aeroplane Technical College was spent collecting free issue text books, drawing instruments, signing the Official Secrets Act and being measured for the apprentices passport (a green boiler suit) all of which were necessary and essential to engage in ones training.

 Other engines in development and production were at that time the Orpheus, Proteus and Viper and when Rolls Royce became involved the Spey and RB211 engines.
 Development of various maritime and industrial variants of the previously mentioned gas turbine engines was also in progress for such uses as the propulsion of naval vessels, electric power generation and the pumping of oil and gas.